-Francesco Portelos is a former environmental engineer/inspector turned science and technology teacher.
-He is a father of two boys who attend the NYC public school system.
-He is also a husband to a 3rd grade teacher from Brooklyn.
+Francesco Portelos is a former engineer turned science and technology teacher.
+Francesco is a strong advocate for education with a focus on fighting corruption in our school system.
 Thirteen years ago he made the decision to leave his higher paying career to teach in a troubled school in his community in Staten Island.

 As most teachers do, Francesco Portelos stayed late and worked hard to give his students the best.
 Before entering the teacher activist arena, his principal wrote Francesco Portelos “is dedicated and hard working, giving the school access to the best technology the school can offer to the students and staff as well.”
 It wasn’t until he became a father in his school’s community, and saw the school system under the lens of a parent, that he came to learn the truth about how the NYC Department of Education and UFT operate.
 He began raising serious concerns at his school and was immediately retaliated by the DOE and left to fend for himself while the UFT did little to support him.